 Getting Started

-The first month is an orientation rotation, helping new residents ease into their duties and get to know the faculty and their fellow residents.
-During their first four to six weeks, you will also attend an intern school consisting of educational seminars to prepare you to be an effective Ob/Gyn resident in the UNM system.
+New interns participate in an extensive, multiday orientation helping new residents ease into their duties and get to know the faculty and their fellow residents.
+During their first two months, you will also attend an intern school consisting of educational seminars to prepare you to be an effective OB/GYN resident in the UNM system.

 PGY1 Rotations

-The PGY1 curriculum consists of 13 four-week blocks of the following rotations:
+The PGY1 curriculum consists of six two-month blocks of the following rotations:

 PGY2 Rotations